ds-horizon/guardian/website/docs/content/docs/features/social-authentication.md

 description: Guide for implementing social authentication allowing users to sign in with their existing social media accounts
 ---

 Social authentication allows users to sign in using their existing social media accounts, providing a seamless authentication experience without requiring users to create new accounts.

 ## Overview

 Social authentication enables users to authenticate using their existing social media accounts, eliminating the need for separate username/password credentials.
-Guardian supports multiple social authentication providers with an unified API.
+Guardian supports multiple social authentication providers with a unified API.

 ### Benefits